 The Device Usage is new, and it lets you specify how you plan to use the computer so that Windows 11 can tailor the ad experience.

 The Apps section includes the settings for Apps & features, Default, Offline maps, Optional features, Apps for websites, Video playback, and Startup.

 Apps & features

-The Apps & features page is not changing significantly, but you will find a new “Share across devices” feature, which allows you to pick up an app where you left off on another device.
+The Apps & features page is not changing significantly, but you will find a new “Share across devices” feature, allowing you to pick up an app you left off on another device.

 When you select “More settings,” you will notice a new Archive apps feature.

 The feature is meant to archive apps you don’t often use to save space and internet data.
 The next time you try to open the app, it’ll connect to the internet and download the full version again.
 Of course, this is if the app is still available in the Microsoft Store.

 The Optional features page used to be part of the “Apps & features” page, but it’s now a separate page.